-The College's accounts and loans receivable relate to tuition and fees for student attendance and auxiliary activities.
+The College's accounts and loans receivable relate to tuition and fees for student attendance, grants, and auxiliary activities.
 Accounts receivable are stated at the amount of consideration from students for which the College has an unconditional right to receive.
 Accounts receivable are due at the beginning of each semester and are stated at amounts due from students, net of an allowance for doubtful accounts.
 The College determines its allowance based on the anticipated net realizable value of collections expected.
 Receivables are written-off in the period in which they are deemed uncollectible.

-Student loans receivable represent institutional loans to students and loans issued under federal student loan programs and are reported net of an allowance for doubtful accounts.
-Certain student loans through the federal Perkins revolving loan program (see Note 3) are guaranteed by the federal government.
-Allowances for doubtful accounts are established for all student loans receivable, including federal Perkins loans receivable, based on prior collection experience and current economic factors that, in management's judgment, could influence the ability of loan recipients to repay the amounts per the loan terms.
+Student loans receivable represent institutional loans to students and are reported net of an allowance for doubtful accounts.
+Allowances for doubtful accounts are established for all student loans receivable based on prior collection experience and current economic factors that, in management's judgment, could influence the ability of loan recipients to repay the amounts per the loan terms.
 Loan balances are written-off when they are deemed to be permanently uncollectible.